the-events-calendar/event-tickets/src/Tickets/Flexible_Tickets/_docs/testing.md

-## Flexibl Tickets Feature Testing
+## Flexible Tickets for Event Tickets - Testing

 Testing will happen using [`slic`][1]; refer to the project documentation to setup.
 The feature dedicated suites are set up alongside the existing Event Tickets' ones.